KALE-LM-Chem: Vision and Practice Toward an AI Brain for Chemistry: Abstract

 \section{Abstract}

-Artificial intelligence is gradually demonstrating its immense potential, and increasing attention is being given to how AI can be harnessed to advance scientific research.
-In this vision paper, we present our perspectives on how AI can better assist scientific inquiry and explore corresponding technical approach.
-We have proposed and open-sourced two large models of our \textbf{\textit{KALE-LM}} model series, \textbf{\textit{KALE-LM-Chem(-1.5)}}, which have achieved outstanding performance in tasks related to the field of chemistry.
-We hope that our work serves as a strong starting point, helping to realize more intelligent AI and promoting the advancement of human science and technology, as well as societal development.
-Our models are now available at { \url{https://huggingface.co/USTC-KnowledgeComputingLab}}.
+Recent advancements in large language models (LLMs) have demonstrated strong potential for enabling domain-specific intelligence.
+In this work, we present our vision for building an AI-powered chemical brain, which frames chemical intelligence around four core capabilities: information extraction, semantic parsing, knowledge-based QA, and reasoning \& planning.
+We argue that domain knowledge and logic are essential pillars for enabling such a system to assist and accelerate scientific discovery.
+To initiate this effort, we introduce our first generation of large language models for chemistry: \textbf{\textit{KALE-LM-Chem}} and \textbf{\textit{KALE-LM-Chem-1.5}}, which have achieved outstanding performance in tasks related to the field of chemistry.
+We hope that our work serves as a strong starting point, helping to realize more intelligent AI and promoting the advancement of human science and technology, as well as societal development. \footnote{Yezeng Chen and Zijie Dai are co-second authors to this paper.} \footnote{Yi Zhou (\url{yi\_zhou@ustc.edu.cn}) is the corresponding author.} \footnote{Models are available at \url{https://huggingface.co/USTC-KnowledgeComputingLab/Llama3-KALE-LM-Chem-8B}} \footnote{Accepted by PRICAI 2025 as Oral.}